-The costs and benefits of such currency hedging transactions will accrue solely to the investors in the Class A Euro Hedged Shares with reference to the value of the respective shareholdings in that class.
+The costs and benefits of such currency hedging transactions will accrue solely to the investors in the Euro hedged class Shares and the US dollar hedged class Shares with reference to the value of the respective shareholdings in those classes.
 This includes the costs of hedging and the allocation of any gains and losses resulting from the hedging transactions.
-The currency transactions will not cause the Class A Euro Hedged Shares to be leveraged.
-The value to be hedged will be made up of both capital and income and the ACD intends to hedge between 95-105% of the value of the hedged Share class.
+The currency transactions will not cause the Euro hedged class Shares and the US dollar hedged class Shares to be leveraged.
+The value of each Share Class to be hedged will be made up of both capital and income and the ACD intends to hedge between 95-105% of the value of each hedged Share Class.
 Adjustments to any hedge to keep within this target range will only be made when the required adjustment is material.
-As such the Class A Euro Hedged Shares will not be completely protected from all currency fluctuations.
+As such the Euro hedged class Shares and the US dollar hedged class Shares will not be completely protected from all currency fluctuations.